 Concerning the shape of the curve, the experimental results of Ref.
-[34] are surprising because they are in contradiction with the common belief that cluster's deformations are only governed by Jahn-Teller effects.
-For instance, the dissociation energies and ionization potentials of simple metal clusters of relatively small sizes are well accounted for by models where the Jahn-Teller effect is the only mechanism of deformation [12,24] (the agreement with experiment survives up to size $N \sim 100$ for the ionization potentials of potassium, see Ref.
-[39]).
-This phenomenon was expected to occur even for large values of N, see e.g. the zero temperature results of Refs.
-[9-11,13], or the finite temperature results of Ref.
-[40].
-In these studies, the deformations occur between shell closure and their main effect is to remove the upper part of the shell oscillations; the shell energy is predicted to have sharp negative spikes in vicinity of the magic numbers (these spikes correspond semiclassically to long POs).
-On the other hand surface roughness suppresses long POs and reduces shell structure more uniformly, as seen in the experimental data of Ref.
-[34].
-Hence we feel that previous theoretical approaches overestimate the role of the Jahn-Teller mechanism: the very specific shape of shell energy they predict is not seen in the experiment of Chandezon et al. The comparison between our approach and the experimental results for the sizes $N \gtrsim 100$ firmly establishes that there is a qualitatively important effect of roughness.
+34 are surprising, because they are in contradiction with the common belief that cluster's deformations are only governed by Jahn-Teller effects.
+For instance, the dissociation energies and ionization potentials of simple metal clusters of relatively small sizes are well accounted for by models where the Jahn-Teller effect is the only mechanism of deformation^{12,24} (the agreement with experiment survives up to size $N \sim 100$ for the ionization potentials of potassium; see Ref.
+39).
+This phenomenon was expected to occur even for large values of N; see, e.g., the zero-temperature results of Refs.
+11, 13, 9, and 10, or the finite temperature results of Ref.
+40. In these studies, the deformations occur between shell closures, and their main effect is to remove the upper part of the shell oscillations; the shell energy is predicted to have sharp negative spikes in the vicinity of the magic numbers (these spikes correspond semiclassically to long PO's).
+On the other hand, surface roughness suppresses long PO's, and reduces shell structure more uniformly, as seen in the experimental data of Ref.
+34. Hence we feel that previous theoretical approaches overestimate the role of the Jahn-Teller mechanism: the very specific shape of shell energy they predict is not seen in the experiment of Chandezon et al. The comparison between our approach and the experimental results for the sizes $N \ge 100$ firmly establishes that there is a qualitatively important effect of roughness.

 On the quantitative level, one can also notice that typical theoretical studies overestimate the shell effect for clusters of large sizes: compare Fig. 3 of Ref.
-[34] with similar figures of Refs.
-[9-11, 13].
+34 with similar figures of Refs.
+11, 13, 9, and 10.
 Temperature effects improve the agreement (see Ref.
-[40]) but there is still a mismatch of order of 40 % for the amplitude of shell oscillations (see Fig. 3 of Ref.
-[34]), leaving room for improvement due to surface roughness.
+40), but there is still a mismatch of order of 40% for the amplitude of shell oscillations (see Fig. 3 of Ref.
+34), leaving room for improvement due to surface roughness.